When employees come to you with questions about exercising their stock options, you want to help them make the right decision.

-Tax Advisory is a subscription service Carta offers to cap table customers.
+Equity Advisory is a subscription service Carta offers to cap table customers.
 It includes company-wide webinars and 1:1 sessions with our accredited Equity Tax Advisors, who can field all your employees’ equity and tax questions—freeing up time for your finance, HR, and legal teams.
-Tax Advisory can:
+Equity Advisory can:

 If you’re interested in learning more, book a demo today.

 Get expert tax advice and equity education for your team